Top 5 Perks Of Eating Spicy Food

 - Spicy foods help in lowering blood pressure

-Where you may feel that eating spicy food is not good and may land you with piles/ haemorrhoids, it is actually quite beneficial for your health.
-A new study strongly links consumption of spicy food with increased life span.
+Where you may feel that eating spicy food is not good and may land you with piles/ hemorrhoids, it is actually quite beneficial for your health.
+A new study strongly links consumption of spicy food with increased lifespan.
 But there is so much more to the benefits of spicy foods.
-So that chilly and jalapeno that rouse your taste buds and may even make you run for water at times is improving your life expectancy, better impact is seen in people who do not consume alcohol.
-For women who consume it occasionally, the perks of peppery foods are lower risk of death from cancer, respiratory and heart diseases.
+So that chilly and jalapeno that rouse your taste buds and may even make you run for water at times is improving your life expectancy, the better impact is seen in people who do not consume alcohol.
+For women who consume it occasionally, the perks of peppery foods are a lower risk of death from cancer, respiratory and heart diseases.